Joffreybvn/CompressedBlocksPluginDocs/docs/permissions.rst

 Permission Node                Default  Description
 =============================  =======  ===========================================================================
-compressedblocks.command       OP       Give all child commands permissions compressedblocks.command.*     False    Compatibility Node.
-Same as **compressedblocks.command** compressedblocks.command.all   False    Compatibility Node.
-Same as **compressedblocks.command**
+compressedblocks.command       OP       Give all child commands permissions compressedblocks.command.*     False    **Compatibility Node**.
+Same as above. compressedblocks.command.all   False    **Compatibility Node**.
+Same as above.
 -----------------------------  -------  ---------------------------------------------------------------------------
 -----------------------------  -------  ---------------------------------------------------------------------------
-compressedblocks.command.give  False    Allow to give compressed blocks to you and other players with **/cb give**. compressedblocks.command.info  False    Allow to get general information about the plugin with **/cb info**.
+compressedblocks.command.give  False    Allow to give compressed blocks to you and other players. compressedblocks.command.info  False    Allow to get general information about the plugin.
 =============================  =======  ===========================================================================

 Compressing